 According to a survey of more than 1,300 Which? members, the average price for an annual lifetime policy has reached £472 for a dog and £285 for a cat.

 Six in 10 (60%) policyholders have seen a rise since their last renewal – on average, £123 for dogs and £57 for cats.
 One in three (32%) people with insurance for a dog or cat have put the policy to use, making at least one claim over the past year.

 A version of this story first appeared in Which?
 Money magazine.
-Take a £1 trial for two months today.
+For full access, join Which? today.

 How much does pet insurance cost?